e-kolpakov/e-kolpakov.github.io/_drafts/DRAFT-house-of-tests.md

 ![]({{ page.image_link_base }}/tent.jpg){:.image.inline-text-wrap.right}

 Sometimes you really don't want to bother building a house - a temporary accomodation will work just as good.
-Think of a camping site - even though you need to have some roof over your head, you won't build a house - more likely to place a tent or something similar.
+Think of a camping site - even though you need to have some roof over your head, you won't build a house - more likely just put a tent or something similar.

 In software world, the analogy of a camping site is an one-time, an infrequently used or a very small software.
 In such